 By APRIL BARKER

-Your Right to Know is a monthly column distributed by the Wisconsin Freedom of Information Council (www.wisfoic.org), a group dedicated to open government.
-April Barker is the group’s co-vice president.
-The group filed friend of the court briefs in the cases involving Sheriff Clarke and the Appleton Area School District.
+Your Right to Know is a monthly column distributed by the Wisconsin Freedom of Information Council (wisfoic.org), a group dedicated to open government.
+April Barker, the Council’s co-vice president, is an attorney with Schott, Bublitz & Engel of Brookfield.